 The lecture series on Dutch Culture and Society is a course aiming not only at foreign students, but also at visiting faculty members or employees of international business companies.
-In fact, every non-Dutch visitor to Groningen interested in any aspect of Dutch society will find something of his or her interest in this series.
 Every Wednesday evening, a lecture is given on a broad range of topics—Rembrandt, water management, language in the low lands, political culture, land reclamation, Dutch economy, and the former Dutch colonies are examples.
 Fall and Spring.

 This literature course introduces students to Dutch literature from the 1870s to the 1960s.
 The course offers a survey of the highlights of Dutch nineteenth and twentieth century literature in relationship to the society and (cultural) history of the Low Countries.
 Students will learn to analyze the relationship between text and context, practice the cultural historical approach of literature and discuss the use of literature as a historical source.
 Students will also learn to analyze study the mechanisms of canonization and (literary) history writing.
 Primary texts include Multatuli’s Max Havelaar, Couperus’ The hidden force and Two Women, by Harry Mulisch.
 Fall

 Visual & Textual Culture of the Dutch Golden Age

 The Dutch Republic’s Golden Age was characterized by a flourishing of the arts and sciences, by a dominant position in world-wide trade, by massive migration, and by religious conflicts as well as religious tolerance.
 This course will explore cultural representations in textual and visual arts.
 How do they inform us about life, society, attitudes and values in the Dutch Republic?
 And how significant might they be for our understanding of Dutch society today?
 Fall

 Dutch Identity (and Difference) in Historical Perspective